Why choose this course

 What you will study

-Our internationally recognised MA in Translation and Interpreting combines translation and interpreting studies with a strong focus on technology to meet the demands of the global market and current challenges for the language industry.
+Our internationally recognised MA combines translation and interpreting studies with a strong focus on technology.
+This allows graduates to meet the demands of the global market and current challenges for the language industry.

 We offer Arabic, Chinese (Mandarin), French, German, Greek, Italian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish paired with English (languages subject to availability and/or demand).